 Name: Taylor Jones-Arason

-My passion for the ocean more or less started out as curiosity because I'm from a land-locked community and I hadn't had the opportunity to actually see the ocean until I went on a family vacation to California during my university days.
+My passion for the ocean more or less started out as curiosity.
+I'm from a land-locked community and did not have the opportunity to actually see the ocean until I went on a family vacation to California during my university days.
 I learned a lot about the oceans during my time in school, but it's hard to truly understand the importance of something if you've never actually seen or experienced it yourself.
 I came upon this revelation firsthand and I still cherish that memory to this day.

 Name: Zana Mody